Artificial Hippocampus Networks for Efficient Long-Context Modeling: Method

 \subsection{Training framework}

 While an AHN-augmented model can be trained from scratch, we adopt a more computationally efficient approach using self-distillation \citep{hinton2015distilling, zhang2018deep, zhang2019your}.
 This allows us to leverage powerful pre-trained models.
 Our training framework uses an open-weight LLM (\eg, Qwen \citep{yang2024qwen2}) as the teacher model, with its output probability denoted as $p'$.
 The student model is the same LLM, but we modify its attention mechanism to operate over a limited receptive field of a sliding window at every layer.
 These window attention layers are then augmented with AHNs.
 The student's output probability is denoted as $p$.
-We train the student to mimic the teacher's output distribution by minimizing the Kullback-Leibler (KL) divergence:
+We train the student to mimic the teacher's output distribution by minimizing the Kullback-Leibler (KL) divergence: $l = \text{KL}(p' || p)$.
 To maximize efficiency, the base model's weights are frozen during training, and only the AHN parameters are optimized.
-This framework is illustrated in Figure \ref{fig:training_framework}.
+Taking AHN-GDN as an example, only the parameters involved in Equations \ref{eq:update} and \ref{eq:output} are learnable.
+For each attention head, these trainable parameters consist of the gating weights $W_\alpha \in \mathbb{R}^{D \times 1}$ in $\alpha(\cdot)$, $W_\beta \in \mathbb{R}^{D \times 1}$ in $\beta(\cdot)$, $W_\gamma \in \mathbb{R}^{D \times 1}$ in $\gamma(\cdot)$ as well as the output projection $W_o \in \mathbb{R}^{H \times H}$.
+Here, $D$ and $H$ denote the hidden dimension and the head dimension, respectively.
+With $N_\text{q}$ attention heads, the model contains $N_\text{q}$ such sets of parameters, amounting to only $\sim 0.4\%$ relative to the frozen base model’s parameters.
+The framework is illustrated in Figure \ref{fig:training_framework}.